MarcosFP97/COVID-19-Personality/README.md

-# COVID-19-Mental-Health-Impact
+# COVID-19-Personality
-Deep Analysis of the Pandemic Impact on People's Mental Health (US and Spain)
+Deep Analysis of the Pandemic Impact on People's Personality Traits (US and Spain)

 ## Dataset
 The released dataset contains approximately ~800 thousand tweets located in the United States during January 2021 (Christmas' COVID wave).
 This dataset is avaliable for the community to use it and analyze it.